ahmetuyanikdev/CustomerLoanService/README.md

 Then execute
 **mvn clean compile install

-It will fetch depencies that you do not have in your local repo, build the project, creates .jar project package and also run the unit tests under test folder
+It will fetch dependencies that you do not have in your local repo, build the project, creates .jar project package and also run the unit tests under test folder

 How to start the application